-This is my affectionate (and occasionally confessional) journal that covers a portion of a trip in September 2010.
+This is my affectionate (and occasionally confessional) journal that covers a portion of a trip in September 2008 or 2009 (sometime around there).
 It also is an embarrassed acknowledgement of the absolute folly of taking a journey with someone you do not really know.
 Sexual engagement is not at all the same thing as intimacy.
 You would think I might know this at my age.

 During such a journey, the stresses of travel bring out the basic nature of each of you at its most raw and sensitive.
 Every emotion is stripped down to its simple urgency, every nerve rubbed raw under the pressure of making connections and the boredom of standing in lines.
 A suitcase in one hand and a boarding pass in another are not conducive to negotiation.

 Thus it was on this trip with a woman I met on the Internet.
 After a few months of fun correspondence that sparkled with intellect and maturity, she came to New York and stayed, at her own expense, in a very nice midtown Manhattan hotel.

 The man/woman dance was pleasantly and reassuringly slow.
 I traveled back and forth, every day on the subway for two weeks, like a commuter, going into “the city” in the morning after the rush hour and returning late at night on infrequent trains, the cars almost empty, a rattling, mobile Hopper painting.
 My transient companions usually were either self-engrossed couples leaning against each other or tired men in work clothes, nodding their way to a warm bed and a welcoming family.